 (a) Self-interest threat – the threat that a financial or other interest will inappropriately influence the professional accountant’s judgment or behaviour;

-(b) Self-review threat – the threat that a professional accountant will not appropriately evaluate the results of a previous judgment made or service performed by the professional accountant, or by another individual within the professional accountant’s firm or employing organisation, on which the accountant will rely when forming a judgment as part of providing a current service;
+(b) Self-review threat – the threat that a professional accountant will not appropriately evaluate the results of a previous judgment made or activity or service performed by the professional accountant, or by another individual within the professional accountant’s firm or employing organisation, on which the accountant will rely when forming a judgment as part of performing a current activity or providing a current service;

 (c) Advocacy threat – the threat that a professional accountant will promote a client’s or employer’s position to the point that the professional accountant’s objectivity is compromised;